Edward Hyde, 3rd Earl of Clarendon: Monetary corruption

-Such complaints were commonplace during that era.
-Similar allegations were made about the royal governors who preceded and succeeded Cornbury – both in New York & New Jersey, and in the other colonies.
+Such complaints were common then.
+Similar allegations were made about the royal governors who preceded and succeeded Cornbury, in New York, New Jersey, and other colonies.
 What was unique about Governor Cornbury was the allegation of wearing women's clothes.

-A generation later, the story was told of a conversation about Lord Cornbury between the famous Whig minister & author Horace Walpole (1717–1797) and author George James Williams (1719–1805).
-Walpole recounted that:
+A generation later, the story was told of a conversation about Lord Cornbury between Horace Walpole (1717–1797, a famous Whig minister and author) and George James Williams (1719–1805, an author).
+Walpole recounted: